HerveaT/Portfolio_T_Data/README.md

 - Are there distinct seasonal patterns or cycles in the climate data?
 - Do we observe any anomalies, outliers, or notable shifts in temperature across decades?

 ### Methods & Approach

-1. Applied statistical trend modeling (linear regression, seasonal fixed effects), detecting both long-term warming and monthly cycles.
+1. Applied OLS linear trend regression to estimate long-term warming patterns.
-2. Used tests for autocorrelation and heteroscedasticity (Newey-West correction) to ensure robustness.
+2. Used HAC (heteroscedasticity- and autocorrelation-consistent) standard errors for robust inference.
+3. Modeled seasonality via month-based dummy variables in a regression framework.
-3. Presented descriptive statistics, time-series analysis, and visualizations (density plots, monthly trends).
+4. Presented descriptive statistics, distribution plots, and time-series visualizations.

 ### Key Findings

-- Demonstrated a statistically significant upward trend in average temperature, consistent with global warming.
-- Identified marked seasonal cycles, with clear bimodal distribution separating hot summers and cool winters.
-- Quantified the average warming rate and its economic/environmental consequences for the city, referencing global IPCC and World Bank reports for context.
+The analysis reveals a statistically significant, upward trend in daily average temperatures in Algiers, with a regression coefficient of 0.0002 and a p-value of 0.019, confirming a persistent warming pattern over the studied period.
+Seasonal modeling highlighted strong, consistent monthly effects, where temperatures peaked in July and August and were lowest in winter, as shown by a high R² of 0.83.
+While the trend regression is aligned with global warming findings, it accounted for only a small fraction of total temperature variability (R² = 0.006), indicating that additional climatic and environmental factors substantially influence daily temperatures.
+Rigorous model diagnostics further signaled autocorrelation and possible multicollinearity, so results should be interpreted with caution and considered alongside broader climate dynamics.

 ### Impact & Business Value

-Findings highlight urgent risks for local infrastructure, public health, and resource management.
-Results inform policy adaptation, urban planning, and climate resilience strategies.
+The results highlight clear evidence of warming and pronounced climate seasonality in Algiers, with implications for public health, urban infrastructure planning, and resource management.
+Insights are applicable for policy adaptation, climate resilience, and long-term sustainability.

 ### Visual Communication

 ### Challenges & Limitations

+- Trend regression captured only a fraction of variability due to climate complexity.
+- Large condition number and low Durbin-Watson suggest autocorrelation and multicollinearity issues, requiring more advanced modeling.
+- Recommends future use of additional covariates, more granular meteorological data, and robust climate models for deeper insights.

 ### References:

 1. [RPubs](https://rpubs.com/maxlamcoco/portfolio-EDA)